AstarNetwork/astar-docs/docs/user-guides/transfer-tokens.md

 :::caution

-xcAssets (XCM tokens that are compatible in ERC environment) are currently unable to transfer back to Native account (even you might have transferred from native account).
+xcAssets (XCM tokens that are compatible in EVM network) are currently unable to transfer back to Native account (even you might have transferred from native account).
 You would need to cross-chain transfer(XCM) to the origin chains and make another XCM transfer to Astar Native.
 Please follow [the steps here](#transferring-cross-chainxcm-assets-to-other-chains-from-astar-network)

 :::
 :::danger